jeffgyeom/CISC_Nolinear_Invariant/README.md

 3. Choose the block cipher

 #### To add a S-Box
-Add the informtation with the proper format to ./sboxes_info/sboxes.py (e.g., the format = ["ALGNAME", [SBOX...]]
+Add the information with the proper format to ./sboxes_info/sboxes.py (e.g., the format = ["ALGNAME", [SBOX...]]